sangh/LaserShow/README.md

 definitions so that it can be imported multiple times (so the rest of the stuff can just include it without checking anything else).

-The big thing in here are the dicts of peripherals and commands.
+The big thing in here are the dicts of peripherals, commands, and targets.
 These are currently set to random numbers (that are the actual bytes sent to the HW), so feel free to change them to whatever the HW expects.
 There are a few assumptions I'm making, however:

 *   Each dictionary key must be a byte, or stuff will break.
-*   I'm assuming the list of Commands (and Peripherals) is universal, meaning that any command could (via programmer error) be sent to any peripheral and it should be smart enough to ignore it if it can't do it or it doesn't make sense for that peripheral.
+*   I'm assuming the list of `Commands`, `Peripherals`, and `Targets` is universal, meaning that any command could (via programmer error) be sent to any peripheral and it should be smart enough to ignore it if it can't do it or it doesn't make sense for that peripheral.
-*   Peripherals; each one is listed with it's targets in the dict.
-When the configuration changes it should be easy to modify the dict.
-The thing is that there could be multiple hosts that the SW sends commands to, but everything will go to all of them, so if a peripheral gets a command for another one it should ignore it.
-This shouldn't be hard in most cases as the first byte of most triplets is the peripheral ID, but when a glyph is being sent they need to ignore all the bytes sent for it, which means they have to timeout in an intelligent way if comms fail.
+*   When the configuration changes it should be easy to modify the dicts.
+The host and port is determined by the peripheral, as the first byte of most triplets is the peripheral ID, but when a glyph is being sent they need to ignore all the bytes sent for it (I mean not treat them as commands), which means they have to timeout in an intelligent way if comms fail.